 Sealed Good in a Can / Sealed Evil in a Can: The Clow Cards were sealed due to their destructive powers, but their release allowed them to be tamed by Sakura.
 The Nothing suffers the latter more than the former.

 The Nothing is introduced in the second film The Sealed Card.
 Created by Clow Reed as a negative counterbalance to the positive magic of the other cards, the Nothing was kept separated from the others beneath Clow's mansion.
 She is freed after the mansion is demolished, and begins stealing the cards to reunite with her friends.

-Dark Magical Girl: Driven to escape years of loneliness and trapped in darkness with no friends.
+Dark Magical Girl: She's driven to escape years of loneliness and being trapped in darkness with no friends.
 She seems to see Sakura as evil for "stealing" her friends and destroys her town and erases her loved ones as payback for what happened to her.
+She screams and cries in utter terror whenever it looks like she'll be sealed again.
 After Sakura makes it clear that she wants to be Void's friend, and the other cards echo this sentiment, she Heel Face Turns and joins them as The Hope.

 Element Number Five: Represents aether as opposed to the four elementals, but actually has the combined magical power of all the other Clow Cards behind.

 The Unfettered: The Nothing is out and out vehement on rejoining with all her fellow "friends", the other Clow Cards, and doesn't so much as flinch to erasing an entire town's populace in her frenzied search.
 It is only when she realises such actions mean the cards won't accept her that she begins to doubt her methods.